milind1511/Community-Insights-Bot/README.md

 ## 🤖 LLM Extraction

-The extractPainPoints() function sends developer feedback to an OpenRouter-compatible endpoint (e.g., Qwen or GPT) and expects structured output like:
+The extractPainPoints() function sends developer feedback to an AzureOpenAI-compatible endpoint (e.g., GPT 4.1 mini or GPT) and expects structured output like:

 ```json